rflynn/imgmin/README.txt

-The change in pixel error rate is not directly related to the quality setting, again, an image's ultimate fate lies in its data; some images degrade rapidly within a 1 or 2 quality steps, while others compress with little visible difference from qualty 95 to quality 50.
+The change in pixel error rate is not directly related to the quality setting, again, an image's ultimate fate lies in its data; some images degrade rapidly within a 1 or 2 quality steps, while others compress with little visible difference from quality 95 to quality 50.

 Automating the Process

-Given the aforementioned observation of high-quality images looking similar within a mean pixel error rate of 1σ, the method of determining an optimal quality setting for any given JPEG is clear: generate versions of an image at multiple different quality settings, and find the version with the mean pixel error rate nearest to but not exceeding 1σ.
+Given the aforementioned observation of high-quality images looking similar within a mean pixel error rate of 1.0, the method of determining an optimal quality setting for any given JPEG is clear: generate versions of an image at multiple different quality settings, and find the version with the mean pixel error rate nearest to but not exceeding 1.0.

-Using quality bounds of [95, 50] we perform a binary search of the quality space, converging on the lowest quality setting that produces a mean pixel error rate of < 1σ.
+Using quality bounds of [95, 50] we perform a binary search of the quality space, converging on the lowest quality setting that produces a mean pixel error rate of < 1.0.

 For general-purpose photographic images with high color counts the above method yields good results in tests.